The Daily Dose/Saturday, April 26, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow thinks a woman with a back problem is pregnant.
+The Diary of a Nobody – Sparrow gets a date with a woman.
 Today’s Diary.

 ———